 This year I’ve been trying to eat snacks and desserts that are lower in added sugar.
-Things like juicy baked pears, apple nachos for two, toaster oven pita chips, and these addictive rosemary cashews.
+Things like baked pears, toaster oven pita chips, and these sweet and savory rosemary cashews.

-My newest addition to that healthy list: A cool and creamy Strawberry Lime Yogurt Bark Recipe.
-With frozen Greek yogurt, sweet strawberry slices, and a refreshing key-lime-pie-style flavor it’s the perfect high-protein hot weather treat.
+My newest addition to that healthy-ish list: A cool and creamy Strawberry Lime Yogurt Bark Recipe.
+With frozen Greek yogurt and a refreshing key-lime-pie-style flavor, it’s the perfect high-protein hot weather treat.

-If you’ve got lots of hungry bellies in your house, you can always use a larger baking sheet and double or triple the recipe ingredients.
+If you’ve got lots of hungry bellies in your house, you can always use a larger baking sheet and double or triple the recipe.

 - Plain Greek Yogurt.
-I recommend using a low-fat or full-fat variety.
+We liked the low-fat or full-fat varieties.
 The batches we made with fat-free yogurt were way too icy.

 - Sweetener and Flavorings.
 For this recipe, I used a little maple syrup, vanilla extract, and a fresh lime (zest + juice).
 Just a tiny bit of maple syrup or honey keeps the bark from being too tart.